ben2117/ben2117.github.io/_posts/2020-07-31-blog-for-jacqueline.md

-few it is still there! instead the series.apply function has returned a new copy of our data.
+phew, it is still there! instead the series.apply function has returned a new copy of our data.
 All we need to do is assign the value being returned to a new variable

 ```python